 About Tobi

-Over the years I had to face both challenging work situations and my own poor health - often at the same time.
+And over the years I had to face and overcome very challenging work situations and my own poor health - often at the same time.

-So now I've found a new passion: coaching.
-I'm embracing the wealth of my life experiences to help others on their journey.
+I'm now embracing the wealth of my life experiences to help others on their journey.

-Feel free to connect with me on LinkedIn where you can also find out more about my work experience.
+Feel free to connect with me on LinkedIn where you can find out much more about my work experience.

 My Life Experiences